 Levofloxacin at oral doses of 810 mg/kg/day in rats caused decreased fetal body weight and increased fetal mortality.
 No teratogenic effect was observed when rabbits were dosed orally as high as 50 mg/kg/day, at which systemic exposure was approximately 2,250 times that observed at the maximum recommended human ophthalmic dose, or when dosed intravenously as high as 25 mg/kg/day, at which systemic exposure was approximately 1000 times that observed at the maximum recommended human ophthalmic dose.

 There are, however, no adequate and well-controlled studies in pregnant women.
 Levofloxacin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Levofloxacin has not been measured in human milk.
 Based upon data from ofloxacin, it can be presumed that levofloxacin is excreted in human milk.
-Caution should be exercised when QUIXIN® (levofloxacin ophthalmic solution 0.5%) is administered to a nursing mother.
+Caution should be exercised when QUIXIN® is administered to a nursing mother.

-Safety and effectiveness in infants below the age of one year have not been established.
-Oral administration of quinolones has been shown to cause arthropathy in immature animals.
+Safety and effectiveness in children below the age of six years have not been established.
+Oral administration of systemic quinolones has been shown to cause arthropathy in immature animals.
 There is no evidence that the ophthalmic administration of levofloxacin has any effect on weight bearing joints.